aspnet/Blazor.Docs/docs/introduction/faq.md

 * Server-side rendering
 * Full .NET debugging both in browsers and in the IDE
 * Rich IntelliSense and tooling
-* Ability to run on older (non-WebAssembly) browsers via server-side Blazor
+* Ability to run on older (non-WebAssembly) browsers via ASP.NET Core Razor Components
 * Publishing and app size trimming

 ## Can I use Blazor without running .NET on the server?